 Introduction 3

-Plain Language 3
+Plain Language

 Stop Health Care Fraud!
-3

 Preventing medical mistakes

-Section 1.
-Facts about this fee-for-service plan
+Section 1 Facts about this fee-for-service plan

-General features of our High and Standard Options

-How we pay providers
+Section 2 How we change for 2007

-Your Rights

 Section 2.
-How we change for 2006 7

-Program-wide changes

-Changes to both our High and Standard Options

-Changes to our Standard Option only

-Changes to our Standard Option only

-Clarifications

-Section 3.
 How you get care

 Identification cards

 Where you get covered care

 Covered providers

 Covered facilities

 What you must do to get covered care

 Transitional care

+If you are hospitalized when your enrollment begins

-Hospital care How to get approval for
+How to get approval for

-Your hospital stay
+Your hospital stay Warning:

+How to precertify an admission

+Maternity care

+If your hospital stay needs to be extended:

+What happens when you do not follow the precertification rules

+Exceptions:

 Other services

+Warning:

-Section 4.
-Your costs for covered services
+Section 4 Your costs for covered services

-Copayments
+Copayment

+Deductible

 Coinsurance

+If your provider routinely waives your cost

+Waivers

 Differences between our allowance and the bill

-Your catastrophic protection out-of-pocket maximum for deductibles, coinsurance, and copayments
+Your catastrophic protection out-of-pocket maximum for deductibles, coinsurance, and copayments 15

-Carryover
+Carryover 16

-When Government facilities bill us 15

 If we overpay you

+When Government facilities bill us 16

 When you are age 65 or over and do not have Medicare

 When you have the Original Medicare Plan (Part A, Part B, or both) 17

-Section 5.
-Benefits

-High and Standard Option Benefits 18
+High and Standard Option Benefits 19

 Non-FEHB benefits available to Plan members 56

-Section 6.
-General exclusions - things we don't cover 57
+Section 6 General exclusions - things we don't cover 58

-Section 7.
-Filing a claim for covered services 59
+Section 7 Filing a claim for covered services 60

-Section 8.
-The disputed claims process
+Section 8 The disputed claims process 62

-Section 9.
-Coordinating benefits with other coverage 63
+Section 9 Coordinating benefits with other coverage 64

 When you have other health coverage

 What is Medicare?
+64

 Should I enroll in Medicare?
+64

-The Original Medicare Plan (Part A or Part B)
+The Original Medicare Plan (Part A or Part B) 65

-Private Contract with your physician 64
+Private Contract with your physician 66

-Medicare Advantage (Part C) 65
+Medicare Advantage (Part C) 66

-Medicare prescription drug coverage (Part D) 65
+Medicare prescription drug coverage (Part D) 66

-TRICARE and CHAMPVA 67
+TRICARE and CHAMPVA

-Workers' Compensation 67
+Workers' Compensation

 Medicaid

-When other Government agencies are responsible for your care 67
+When other Government agencies are responsible for your care

-When others are responsible for injuries 67
+When others are responsible for injuries

-Section 10.
-Definitions of terms we use in this brochure 68
+Section 10 Definitions of terms we use in this brochure

-Section 11.
-FEHB Facts 71
+Section 11 FEHB Facts

-Coverage information 71

-No pre-existing condition limitation 71
+No pre-existing condition limitation

-Where you can get information about enrolling in the FEHB Program 71
+Where you can get information about enrolling in the FEHB Program

 Types of coverage available for you and your family

 Children's Equity Act

 When benefits and premiums start

 When you retire

-When you lose benefits

 When FEHB coverage ends

-Spouse equity coverage
+Upon divorce

 Temporary Continuation of Coverage (TCC)

 Converting to individual coverage

 Getting a Certificate of Group Health Plan Coverage

-Section 12.
-Two Federal Programs complement FEHB benefits 74
+Section 12 Three Federal Programs complement FEHB benefits

-The Federal Flexible Spending Account Program - FSAFEDS

-The Federal Long Term Care Insurance Program
+Important information

+It's important protection

+What is an FSA?

+What expenses can I pay with an FSAFEDS account?
+77

+Who is eligible to enroll?

+When can I enroll?

+Who is SHPS?

+Who is BENEFEDS?
+77

+Important Information 78

+Dental Insurance 78

+Vision Insurance 79

+What plans are available?
+79

+Premiums 79

+Who is eligible to enroll?
+79

-Index 79
+Enrollment types available 79

+Which family members are eligible to enroll?
+79

+When can I enroll?
+79

+How do I enroll?
+79

+When will coverage be effective?
+79

+How does this coverage work with my FEHB plan's dental and vision coverage?
+79

-Summary of benefits for the High Option of the SAMBA Health Benefit Plan - 2006
+Summary of benefits for the High Option of the SAMBA Health Benefit Plan - 2007 80

-Summary of benefits for the Standard Option of the SAMBA Health Benefit Plan - 2006
+Summary of benefits for the Standard Option of the SAMBA Health Benefit Plan - 2007 82

-2006 Rate Information for the SAMBA Health Benefit Plan
+2007 Rate Information for the SAMBA Health Benefit Plan 84

-2000 Nate information for the SAIVIDA Health Delictif Flan 04